 Huygens’ model was not shared by his contemporary of the time and rival, Sir Isaac Newton.
 Newton had proposed his corpuscular theory of light; that light consists of a stream of weightless particles moving at high speeds and subject to the forces of inertia and gravity.
 He reasoned that the corpuscular nature of light is evident in the fact that light does not bend when hitting obstacles.
 Newton, accordingly, explained reflection by modeling light as corpuscles that bounce off a hard surface.
 He explained that denser medium would have a stronger gravitational pull to account for refraction.
 Newton quickly began to discount Huygens’ theory and recognised some of the difficulties it had posed, in particular, the notion that light waves would spread outward and therefore would be expected to be seen around corners and the notion that light traveled in straight lines, unlike what waves in a hypothetical etherial medium would do.
 Although Huygens’ theory was consistent with some of the early experiments, it had largely paled in comparison due to Isaac Newton’s preeminent and highly revered stature at the time.
 In order to detract from his rivals, Newton’s experiments fell short of incorporating contemporary hypotheses and assumptions.
 Indeed, his Opticks starts with the statement: “My Design in this Book is not to explain the Properties of Light by Hypotheses, but to propose and prove them by Reason and Experiments“.

 Nevertheless, in the ensuing years, many of the properties of light that Newton would discover would lend credence to the wave nature of light.
-In 1666, Newton discovered that white light could be broken up into constituent colours that were not an artefact of instrumentation as previously thought.
+Even much earlier, in 1666, Newton had discovered that white light could be broken up into constituent colours that were not an artefact of instrumentation as previously thought.
 In his darkened chamber, he carried out his Experimentum crucis.
 He juxtaposed two prisms, between which he positioned two boards, each pierced by a small hole.
 He then rotated the first prism around its axis to refract one portion of the supposed spectrum.
 The refracted light remained red even after it flowed through the second prism.
 This served to demonstrate that indeed the colors were not being created by the action of the prism.
 Even more remarkable was that Newton discovered that each color corresponded to a certain angle of refraction, a certain “degree of refrangibility” as he put it.
 Blue was refracted at the sharpest angle, while red was refracted at a much gentler angle.
 No refrangibility corresponded to white light.

 Newton also observed the formation of interference fringes in thin water film, caused by the reflection of light between a convex surface and an adjacent plane surface, which led to a series of concentric rings of brightness and darkness.
 Further still, Newton discovered the phenomenon of diffraction by experimenting on hair and knife edges.
 He passed a narrow beam of light between two knife blades wedged against each other to form a V-shape and observed the diffraction fringes.
 All of these properties pointed to a wave nature for light.
 Newton, however, perhaps out of antagonism to Huygens, still fell short of acknowledging the wave theory.
 He latched onto his corpuscular theory and in order to reach a compromise, proposed that the light particles cause the aether to generate light waves.